-- Outsourcing of services and software development is growing worldwide. - Burgeoning Chinese markets and economic boom. - Overall economic expansion worldwide and explosive growth in the merging markets specifically. - Regional stability and improving political environment between Pakistan and India. - Economic turnaround in Pakistan including: a steady increase in gross domestic product; much stronger dollar reserves, which is at an all time high of over \$13 billion; stabilizing reforms of government and financial institutions; improved credit ratings in the western markets, and elimination of corruption at the highest level. - Stronger ties between the US and Pakistan creating new investment and trade opportunities. - Major turnarounds in the telecom sector as new opportunities are arising due to privatization, new incentives, reduction of bandwidth prices and tariffs.
+- Outsourcing of services and software development is growing worldwide. - The Global IT budgets are estimated to exceed \$1.2 trillion in 2004, according to the internal estimates of Intel Corporation.
+About 50% of this IT budget would be consumed in the U.S. market alone primarily on the people and processes. - Burgeoning Chinese markets, Asian markets in general and economic boom. - · Overall economic expansion worldwide and explosive growth in the merging markets specifically. - Regional stability and improving political environment between Pakistan and India. - Economic turnaround in Pakistan including: a steady increase in gross domestic product; much stronger dollar reserves, which is at an all time high of over \$13 billion; stabilizing reforms of government and financial institutions; improved credit ratings in the western markets, and strong stock markets. - Pakistan's continuous fight against extremism and terrorism in the region, boosting confidence of foreign investors and companies. - Major turnarounds in the telecom sector as new opportunities are arising due to privatization, new incentives, reduction of bandwidth prices and tariffs. - The stability in economic, political and business fronts in Pakistan has opened numerous new opportunities particularly in the telecom and private sectors. - Steady increase in foreign direct investments in Pakistan and new entry of many large technology companies in Pakistan.